bbopt/NOMAD.jl/docs/src/surrogates.md

 The surrogate needs to return the same number of outputs as the function eval(x), with the same types and in the same order.
-Just like for eval(x), count_eval is a *Bool* determining if the evaluation has to be taken into account by NOMAD or not.
+Just like for eval(x), count_eval is a *Bool* determining if the evaluation has to be taken into account, and success is a *Bool* equal to false if the evaluation failed.

 You can directly provide it to the function `nomad` as a third argument.
 The corresponding method is :